ztzthu/ztzthu.github.io/_pages/maps.md

 ## [**Plenty of Static Maps**](#)

 I create static maps for every trips that I have done.
-See my [personal blog (in Chinese)](https://mp.weixin.qq.com/s/Kc2PqQMSfLcBp7u8LG3IQg) for more maps.
+See my [personal blog (in Chinese)](/year-archive/) for more maps.

-Trips include:
+Examples here include:
 - Bikepacking in Iceland <a name="iceland"></a>
-- Crossing the Sahara by Public Transport
+- Crossing the Sahara by public transport
-- Travel to Northernmost Point of Europe by Public Transport
+- Travel to northernmost point of Europe by public transport

 Stack: QGIS, Overpass API